 Of course, none of this Desire is established at the beginning.
 This is my post hoc reading.

 As a passive character, Grace lives only from moment to moment.
 For example, when she cuts her foot, her desire is to get it stitched up and receive a tetanus shot.
 (Even this is suggested by another, less passive character.)
-Grace is an example of a character with no surface desire, but a strong underlying desire.
+Grace is an example of a character with no conscious desire, but a strong underlying desire.

 This almost compensates, but in story, can never compensate fully.
 The rule for writing passive characters: There must be other characters around them who pull them into their orbit, entangling them in their own desires.